fairlearn/fairlearn/README.md

 #  Algorithms

-A variety of fairness-related algorithms to mitigate bias are included:
+A variety of fairness-related algorithms to mitigate unfairness are included:

 | algorithm | description | classification/regression | protected attributes | supported fairness definitions |
 | --- | --- | --- | --- | --- |